June 14th 2021

 “Research is still emerging so we don’t know the level of exposure to HEV required to cause a specific degree of damage.”

 “An SPF30 is fine, however, it’s crucial that the suncream has a broad-spectrum filter system providing a proper UVA filter.
 Not all sunscreens have this,” advises Blahr.
 “Check on the packaging for UVA printed in a circle.”

 You might also see the PA+ (or even PA++++) on the label which is a rating system from Japan indicating how much UVA protection is offered (the more + the better).
-However, this is not considered as gold standard as 'broad-spectrum SPF', according to Paula's Choice, because it only measures the protection against UVA turning the skin brown (known as PPD, persistent pigment darkening) and not everyone skin reacts the same way.
+However, this is not considered as gold standard as 'broad-spectrum SPF', according to the website Paula's Choice, because it only measures the protection against UVA turning the skin brown (PPD) and not everyone skin reacts the same way.